-'''

-$ gcc -c -gnats -x ada toto.txt

-toto.txt:1:01: warning: empty file, contains no compilation units
+\$ gcc -c -gnats -x ada toto.txt toto.txt:1:01: warning: empty file, contains no compilation units \$ unit \mathtt{X} in syntax check only mode does not access the source file containing unit $\mathtt{Y}.$

-$

-'''

 Otherwise, the output is simply the error messages, if any.
 No object file or ALI file is generated by a syntax-only compilation.
 Also, no units other than the one specified are accessed.
-For example, if a unit X with a unit Y, compiling unit X in syntax check only mode does not access the source file containing unit Y.
+For example, if a unit X withs a unit Y, compiling